basho/rfc/README.md

     * Push the branch to github.
     * File a pull request to merge your branch to `master`.
 4. Solicit comments on the RFC via the open pull request.
-    * Minor points of detail can be line comments.
-    * Significant changes/clarifications should be general comments on the pull request.
+    * Line comments are not possible with this model, so all comments must be general PR comments.
-    * Make any changes to the RFC as seem appropriate.
+    * Make any changes to the RFC as seem appropriate and push directly to the files in `master`.
 5. When consensus is reached merge the pull request to `master`.
     * No official approval needed to merge the PR.
     * "No one cares" is a valid reason to merge the PR.